 Africa consists a unique geographical personality with a number of outstanding relief features.
 Its northern coastal area is separated from the rest of the continent by the Sahara (the largest desert in the world).

-The highest and lowest points in Continent Africa:
+The highest and lowest points in the Continent of Africa:

 The highest point in Africa is Mount Kilimanjaro (5,895 m), and the lowest point is Lake Assal, Djibouti (-156 m).